 MUSIC, DRAMA & DANCE

 At various times, students with ability in Music, Drama and Dance have the chance to prepare for items i.e. Choir, Performing Groups and Productions.
-These areas of the Arts are also integrated in to the learning programme.
+These areas of the Arts are also integrated in the learning programme.

 Where it is appropriate to topics being studied, programmes incorporate relevant aspects of Maori culture/language.
 This meets our Charter responsibility to promote New Zealand’s dual cultural heritage.
 The students also have the opportunity to participate in Kapahaka